-CASE STUDY SICK OF JT: THE WELLBEING COACH Sea swimming offers a huge range of health benefits, from quality cardio exercise to immune system-boosting wellness.
+CASE STUDY SICK OF IT:

+THE WELLBEING COACH Q ALDWICK, WEST SUSSEX Sea swimming offers a huge range of health benefits, from quality cardio exercise to immune system-boosting wellness.
 But when water quality is shamefully neglected, it's an activity that can make you extremely sick rather than keep you healthy.
-WEST SUSSEX Suzi Finlayson told us how she first started feeling unwell in December 2023, but that it wasn't until 14th January 2024 that it became clear why: she had a blood infection that had led to endocarditis, an inflammation of the inner layer of her heart.
+Suzi Finlayson told us how she first started feeling unwell in December 2023, but that it wasn't until 14th January 2024 that it became clear why: she had a blood infection that had led to endocarditis, an inflammation of the inner layer of her heart.
 No prizes for guessing the root cause.
 "Sewage dumping at Aldwick Beach was rife, but I wasn't aware of how serious it was at the time," Suzi explained.
 "When I later looked at the reports, I was shocked.
 I had been sea swimming there about three times a week, all year round, since 2019."
 Taking a deeper dive into Suzi's case, we found that one sewage overflow from Southern Water in December 2023, into the waters of Aldwick, had lasted 343 hours.
 That's 14 straight days of raw sewage pollution being pumped into Suzi's swimming spot.
-CATCH OF THE DAY The most common waterborne sicknesses in 2024.